Probabilistic Counters for Privacy Preserving Data Aggregation: Proofs

-\end{proof} In the second part of the investigation, we try to establish $\varepsilon(n)$ parameter of DP of $M_n$.
-In fact it remains to examine the property (\ref{eq:counter1dp}) in the interval $I_n$, as Theorem \ref{thm:morrisdelta} entails (\ref{eq:counterdelta}) for $S_n=I_n$.
+\paragraph{The second phase} In this part of the investigation, we try to establish the $\varepsilon(n)$ parameter of DP of $M_n$.
+In fact, it remains to examine the property (\ref{eq:counter1dp}) in the interval $I_n$, as Theorem \ref{thm:morrisdelta} entails (\ref{eq:counterdelta}) for $S_n=I_n$.
 Therefore, we are interested in finding the upper bound for maximal privacy loss for any $n\in\NN$ and $k\in I_n$, namely: